van001/lesscode-fp/README.md

 # Categories

-While primitive data-types like numbers, characters, bytes are great for mathematical functions, real-world functions require complex data-types like strings or lists or maps of something.
-Again, they are all composed from primitives.
+While primitive data-types like numbers, characters, bytes are great for mathematical functions, real-world functions require complex data-types like strings / lists / maps of something.

 ### Fewer Categories ###
 Unlike Object Oriented programming, where every class is a new category, functional programming has fewer categories.